List of Shortland Street characters introduced in 1992: Steve Mills

 Steve Mills was the joker nurse who was played by Andrew Binns from 1992 up until the characters iconic death in 1994.

+Rebecca Stanton

+Rebecca Stanton was the baby born during Shortland Street's first episode.
+Paramedic Tom Neilson (Adrian Keeling) was shocked when he brought in the teenaged Lisa Stanton (Anne Cathie) to carry out an emergency birth and his young son Stuart (Martin Henderson) claimed to be the father.
+In reality the true father was Stuart's married elder brother Darryl (Mark Ferguson) who had paid Lisa off after an affair.
+Stuart's upset mother Marj (Elizabeth McRae) later visited Lisa and learned the baby had been named Rebecca, and was not fathered by Stuart.
+Lisa and Rebecca soon left Ferndale so to avoid Darryl.

+In 2024 upon the original series release online, The Spinoff website sought to locate the actress of Rebecca.
+After a 2 week search, Bronte Bell, a skin technician living in London was soon identified as the "mystery baby" and expressed interest in making a cameo reappearance on the show.

 Jenny Harrison

 Jenny Harrison (previously Seymour) was the original personal assistant to CEO Michael McKenna (Paul Gittins).
 Played by Maggie Harper, she was a divorcee who had suffered abuse from her husband and mothered his son - Nick (Karl Burnett).

 Nick Harrison

 Nick Harrison was the mischievous son of Jenny (Maggie Harper) and on/off best friend of Stuart (Martin Henderson).
 Portrayed by Karl Burnett, Nick stayed on the show until 2005, making him the longest running original character.

 Gina Rossi

 Gina Rossi-Dodds (née Rossi) was the eccentric owner of the clinic cafe.
 Played by Josephine Davison, Gina appeared until 1994, appearing again later in the year.